Nepal sets to resume flights from August 17

-The Government initially planned to reopen flight service from 22nd July which was postponed to 5th of August.
-With the latest news, the new date for the resumption of international and domestic flights in Nepal is confirmed.
-Yet, we are not sure how effective will this decision be when the time comes.
+The Government initially planned to reopen flight service from July 22, which was postponed to August 5.
+With the latest news, the date for the resumption of international and domestic flights in Nepal is confirmed.
+Yet, we are not sure how effective this decision will be when the time comes.

-Preparation and hefty exercise shall be done by the officials and ministers to maintain the new normal.
-As the airport is opening, there are major chances of entering a higher number of corona virus-infected people.
+The officials and ministers shall do the preparation and hefty exercise to maintain the new normal.
+As the airport is opening, there are significant chances of entering a higher number of corona virus-infected people.

-For example, the Bahamas reopening its border to tourists on July 1 turns out to be a regretful decision as there was an abrupt increase of corona cases among incoming travelers.
+For example, the Bahamas reopening its border to tourists on July 1 was a regretful decision as there was an abrupt increase of corona cases among incoming travelers.

-We hope in three weeks, the Government comes strong enough with a good problem handling system.
+We hope the Government will come strong enough in three weeks with a sound problem handling system.
 But what if the system fails?
 Can the country afford to face another phase of lockdown?
 Can we sustain tourism in Nepal?